-At Calvin College the goal to become a model Christian academic community should direct the attempts to resolve conflicts that may occur between students and faculty members.
+At Calvin University the goal to become a model Christian academic community should direct the attempts to resolve conflicts that may occur between students and faculty members.
 We would expect that members will all “accept one another…” (Romans 15:7) and that student protest and appeal will occur infrequently and only over matters of significance.
 Moreover, the process of protest should be one that should lead to restoration of Christian community in which the members are affirmed and express love for one another.

 - A student may have criticism of a professor for which he or she requests some action.
 Criticisms may regard the requirements of a course, the nature of a test, a grade received, teaching effectiveness, personal lifestyle, general performance, or sanctions given for academic dishonesty.
 The student should present such criticism directly to the faculty member.
 The student criticism should be heard and given serious attention by the faculty member.

 - If the faculty member's response does not satisfy the student, or if the student does not feel free to approach the faculty member, the student should bring the criticism to the department chair person and, if necessary, the academic dean.
 The chair person or the academic dean should work for resolution.

 - If the student or faculty member does not accept the advice of the chairperson or academic dean, the academic dean will suggest one of the following procedures: